shuozhixu/CMS-EAM_2025/README.md

 for that, we will investigate MoNbTa, MoNbV, NbTaV, and NbVW using a moment tensor potential (MTP).
 The CSRO structures will be built using the second method.
 This is done in [another project](https://github.com/shuozhixu/CMS-MTP_2025).

-[A previous work](https://doi.org/10.3390/modelling5010019) calculated the GSFEs in MoNbTa, HfMoNbTaTi, and HfNbTaTiZr.
+[A recent work](https://doi.org/10.3390/modelling5010019) calculated the GSFEs in MoNbTa, HfMoNbTaTi, and HfNbTaTiZr.
 In that work, EAM potentials were used, and the first method was employed to build the CSRO structures.
 It was found that the CSRO lowers the GSFE in MoNbTa but increases the GSFEs in the other two alloys.

-In the meantime, [another work](https://doi.org/10.1038/s41524-023-01046-z) calculated the GSFEs in MoNbTi and NbTaTi.
+[An earlier work](https://doi.org/10.1038/s41524-023-01046-z) calculated the GSFEs in MoNbTi and NbTaTi.
 In that work, an MTP (not the same MTP to be used in this project) was used, and the second method was employed to build the CSRO structures.
 It was found that the CSRO increases the GSFEs in both alloys, see [Supplementary Figure 10](https://static-content.springer.com/esm/art%3A10.1038%2Fs41524-023-01046-z/MediaObjects/41524_2023_1046_MOESM1_ESM.pdf).

 ## LAMMPS

 As of February 2024, the latest version of LAMMPS installed on [Bridges-2](https://www.psc.edu/resources/bridges-2) was from June 2022.
-That version does not allow us to use the [`fix sgcmc` command](https://docs.lammps.org/fix_sgcmc.html), which we need for this project.
+That version does not allow us to use the [`fix sgcmc` command](https://docs.lammps.org/fix_sgcmc.html), which we need to build the CSRO structure using the first method.

 So we need to build our own LAMMPS version with two packages: